DHAKA TO GUWAHATI

 Join Assam Bengal Navigation on a first-of-its-kind exploratory cruise on the Jamuna river of Bangladesh as we sail from Dhaka to Guwahati, crossing the border into the Indian state of Assam near Dhubri, from which point onwards, the river is referred to as the Brahmaputra.

-Visit the local wholesale fish market at Chandpur this morning.
-Later, sail towards Paturia.
+Enjoy a visit to local wholesale fish market at Mawa this morning.
+Later, sail towards upstream to anchor for the night near confluence of Ganges at Paturia.

-Today, visit Hatikumrul Hindu Temples and the nearby villages where weavers make colourful cotton textiles.
-Return to the ship and cruise further upstream to Chandanbaisha.
+AM cruise upstream to Sirajganj, PM visit Hatikumrul Hindu Temples and the nearby villages where weavers make colourful cotton textiles.
+Return to the ship and cruise further upstream towards Chandanbaisha.

 A day spent on the river as we cruise upstream to Chilmari.
-Today, enjoy a cooking demonstration with your chef onboard.
+We may visit a local village to understand the rural area of Bangladesh.
+Enjoy a Bengali cooking demonstration with your chef onboard.

 This morning, cruise upstream to Dhubri to complete immigration and customs formalities.
 Later, take a short trip by rickshaws to this riverside town, including a visit to the town’s statue of Queen Victoria, which arrived in India by steamer from Britain in 1905.
 Then, visit the famous Gurudwara Damdama Sahib Sikh temple on the banks of the river.
 Return to the ship and continue sailing upstream.